-While the gun may not set you heart to racing, it is a work horse of an AR-15.
+While the gun may not set your heart to racing, it is a workhorse of an AR-15.
 In honor of its military roots, this one even has a bayonet lug.

 The last company in this line-up may not be as familiar to those of you who are new to the Ar-15.
 They’re innovators, though, and Bravo Company is one of the ones I was talking about earlier in this article.
 They make the pieces and parts that other companies use to build their own rifles (like the Springfield above).